Skip to main content

 4.2 Deploy the VCL to Varnish

-Copy or symlink the generated VCL into the Varnish configuration directory, then reload the service:
+Copy or symlink the generated VCL, then reload:

 sudo systemctl reload varnish